-The board of education recognizes its obligation to offer any student under the age of sixteen (16) who is expelled an alternative educational opportunity during the period of expulsion.
+The Board of Education recognizes its obligation to offer any student under the age of sixteen (16) who is expelled an alternative educational opportunity during the period of expulsion.
 Any parent or guardian of such a student who does not choose to have his or her child enrolled in an alternative program shall not be subject to the provisions of Section 10-184 of the General Statutes.
-Any expelled student who is between the ages of sixteen (16) and eighteen (18) and who wishes to continue his or her education shall be offered an alternative educational opportunity if he or she complies with conditions established by the board of education.
-Such alternative may include, but shall not be limited to, the placement of such student in a regular classroom program of a school other than the one from which the student has been excluded.
+Any expelled student who is between the ages of sixteen (16) and eighteen (18) and who wishes to continue his or her education shall be offered an alternative educational opportunity if he or she complies with conditions established by the Board of Education.
+Such alternatives may include, but shall not be limited to, the placement of such student in a regular classroom program of a school other than the one from which the student has been excluded.
 In determining the nature of the alternative educational opportunity to be offered under this section the board of education may receive and consider evidence of past disciplinary problems which have led to removal from a classroom, suspension, or expulsion.

 State statutes do not require the board to offer an alternative educational opportunity to a student between the ages of sixteen (16) and eighteen (18) who is expelled because of conduct which endangers persons and it was determined at the expulsion hearing that conduct for which the student was expelled involved (a) carrying on or introducing onto school property or a school-sponsored activity a firearm, deadly weapon or a dangerous instrument or (b) offering for sale or distribution on school property or at a school-sponsored activity a controlled substance as defined in subdivision (9) of C.G.S. §21a-240, whose manufacture, distribution, sale, prescription, dispensing, transporting, or possessing with the intent to sell or dispense, offering, or administration is subject to criminal penalties under C.G.S. §§21a-277 and 21a-278.
-If the board expels a student for the sale or distribution of such a controlled substance the board shall refer the student to an appropriate state or local agency for rehabilitation, intervention or job training, or any combination thereof, and inform the agency of its action.
-The board shall give the name of the student and a summary of the board's action in so referring the student, to the commissioner of education within thirty (30) days after the student is expelled.
+If the board expels a student for the sale or distribution, intervention or job training, or any combination thereof, and inform the agency of its action.
+The board shall give the name of the student and a summary of the board's action in referring the student to the commissioner of education within thirty (30) days after the student is expelled.